communications-mining

 Excluding individual messages from bulk selection in Discoverdocs image

 You can view different pages of the same cluster (A) and adjust the number of messages per page (B) using the buttons highlighted.
-Once the cluster is labelled, you can move onto a new cluster using the drop down list below (C).
+Once the cluster is annotated, you can move onto a new cluster using the drop down list below (C).

 The model will present you with 30 clusters and it’s important to work your way through them to create a solid basis for the Explore phase.
 If a cluster isn’t relevant to you, however, just skip over it.